danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 <br><br>
 ### In-Language Definitions

-#### `filterGenerator(filterFunction, value) <> generator`
+#### `filterGenerator(filterFunction, generator) <> generator`

 Filtering generator constructor.
-This takes an arbitrary generator or value (which is coerced to a generator as if by calling `generatorFromValue` on it), and returns a generator which filters the generated results with the given filter function.
+This takes an arbitrary generator, and returns a generator which filters the generated results with the given filter function.
 This works as follows:

 Each time the outer (result) generator is called, it calls the argument